neetjn/riot-view-router/README.md

 **riot-view-router** is a lightweight, extensive state based riot.js router for tag views.
 It was designed after the ui-router project, with all the quirks of riot.js.

-This project makes use of the HTML5 history api, using `pushState` under the hood.
+This project makes use of the HTML5 history api, using `pushState` under the hood; in other words this is a client sided router.

 ### Support